- Write C++ programs

 - Created function prototype and stored in

-file. - Created function implementation and stored in
+.hppfile. - Created function implementation and stored in

-file (see reference). - Call function in the driver
+.cppfile (see reference). - Call function in the driver

 - Compiled and ran the driver (

-). - Manually checked for compilation and logical errors.
+main). - Manually checked for compilation and logical errors.

 - Ensured no errors on the unit test (

-). - Followed advice from the stylechecker (
+make test). - Followed advice from the stylechecker (

-). - Followed advice from the formatchecker to improve code readbility (
+make stylecheck). - Followed advice from the formatchecker to improve code readbility (

-make formatcheck
+make formatcheck).

 Code evaluation

 Open the terminal and navigate to the folder that contains this exercise.
-Assuming you have pulled the code inside of /home/student/labex02-tuffy
+Assuming you have pulled the code inside of /home/student/labex02-tuffy and you are currently in /home/student you can issue the following commands

 cd labex02-tuffy